Legoless/Haystack/README.md

 - **Pods**

    Example podfiles that are used in many of the commercial projects, including more advanced configurations and even podspec files to create new specifications.

+- **Scripts**

+   Handful of console scripts that help with iOS development.

 - **SDK**